tmminimalist-sketch/meteora-invent/README.md

 Find the type of project you want to launch here

-1.[Quicklaunch](dbc/quicklaunch/README.md) - Launch token with default launch config.
+1.[Quicklaunch](dbc/quicklaunch/README.md) - Launch token with default launch config or with an existing config key.

-2. [Quickstart](dbc/quickstart/README.md) - A quick and easy way to launch your token and to customise token launch.
+2. [Quickstart](dbc/quickstart/README.md) - A quick and easy way to create a custom config key and launch your token.

 2. [Scripts](dbc/script/README.md) - Some tools to help launch and buy tokens.